AshlinHarris/Spinners.jl/README.md

 `Spinners.jl` provides a single macro (`@spinner`), which generates a command line spinner for a command.
 The spinner should draw continuously until the command elapses, and the macro should not affect the scope of the command.
+All user input is captured while the spinner is running, but the spinner can be stopped prematurely with `Ctrl-C`, `Ctrl-D`, or `Esc` (the user command will keep going).

 Command line spinners serve as a visual indicator to the user that a process is ongoing and shouldn't be interrupted (e.g., files are being downloaded or written to disk).